You don't want to still be payng this year's bills next Christmas!

 Christmas: Paying Off Holiday Debt

 If the holiday season left you with a huge credit card bill, you're probably feeling debt's bite.
-And while you're paying down post-holiday debt, try these 7 ways to spend smarter.
-You'll reduce expenses without denying yourself or racking up new account balances.7 Tips to Beat the Post-Holiday Debt Blues
+Try these 7 ways to spend smarter.
+You'll reduce expenses without denying yourself or racking up new account balances.Overdid It with Your Holiday Spending?
+Read This

 Just as the smart shopper compared prices in November and December, the smart credit card user pays off the resulting bills as quickly as possible.

 - Should I use automatic bill payments?